Are you looking for the best way to send money to Nepal from Australia?

 Mobile wallet deposit

 You can send money directly to a Nepali wallet from Australia.
-The sent money can be withdrawn to a bank account or used as normal wallet money.
+The money sent can be withdrawn to a bank account or used as normal wallet money.

 Even though this feature of remittance is very modern not all remittance services support this.
-Likewise, not all wallets in Nepal have this feature of receiving money from the remittance.
+Likewise, not all wallets in Nepal have this feature of receiving money from remittance.

 Mobile wallets like eSewa and Khalti currently have this feature.